Hook and Rotherwick

 Don’t turn off this path and you will pass a house on your left at the bottom and continue on the path with the tree line on your left and a hedgerow bordering a pond on your right (this pond dries out a lot in summer).
 The habitat will be attractive to many native birds plus warblers in the spring and summer like whitethroats and blackcaps.
 You continue with the trees on your left and then a meadow on your right, stay on the path to the corner, almost to a metal kiss gate you see on your left.

 Here I suggest straying off the public footpath.
-(If you choose not to stray, carry on through the kiss gate and follow the path to Reading Road, turn right and walk back to Hook Village Centre - see arrows on map).
+(If you choose not to stray, carry on through the kiss gate and follow the path to Reading Road, turn right and walk back to Hook Village Centre).
 My preference is a well-used path by local people on your right, follow it a short way and it enters the woodland on the left.
 Enter the woodland and keep to this path, ignoring minor paths off it until it meets a public footpath crossing it – there is a public footpath signpost.
-Turn left and follow this path until it eventually meets a road known as Great Sheldons Coppice.
+Turn left and follow this path until it meets a road known as Great Sheldons Coppice.

 Cross onto the footpath opposite and follow that pleasant path to Reading Road, close to the village centre and passing Crossways car park.